 Not only that, Goa is an excellent place for cultural exploits in your time out.
 There is something for everyone.
 Active types can try water sports down by Anjuna beach.
 If all you want at the end of a working week is a stiff drink, hit up Tito’s beachside bar and club to let off some steam.

-Off-the-beaten track beaches in Varkala, Kerala
+Hidden beaches in Varkala, Kerala

 If Goa’s greatness has been tried and tested on you one too many times, Varkala might offer a more offbeat alternative.